 The registration makes Babenko a human link that infrastructure analysts can trace.
 When a named contact changes in an autonomous system's registry entry, it can indicate an administrative handover, a resource reallocation, or a shift in operational responsibility.
 Monitoring such changes allows observers to detect continuity breaks before they appear in routing or business announcements.

 The evidence is drawn entirely from RIPE's own ecosystem.
 The RDAP query for AS210373 returns the ASN's registration details, including contact references.
-RIPEstat provides a dashboard view confirming the ASN is active in the RIPE region, and the RIPE Database web interface allows anyone to check linked person or role objects.
+RIPEstat provides a dashboard view confirming the ASN is active in the RIPE region, and the RIPE Database web interface allows anyone to check linked person or role entities.
 No company website, PeeringDB entry, or employment record has been located to corroborate Babenko's identity.

 Babenko's observable control surface is limited to his presence in the registry.
 There is no public evidence that he personally controls routing policy, prefix announcements, or the ASN's operational infrastructure.
 His authority is inferred solely from being listed; the listing itself may reflect a historical administrative role or a current technical contact, but without a verified employer, the extent of his decision-making power is unknown.